spiral/docs/stempler/directives.md

 > Read more about routing and named routes [here](/http/routing.md).

 ## Custom Directives
 You can declare and register custom directives.
-To create custom directive create class which extends `Spiral\Stempler\Directive\AbstractDirective`.
+To create custom directive create a class which extends `Spiral\Stempler\Directive\AbstractDirective`.
 Directive methods must be prefixed with `render` and accept `Spiral\Stempler\Node\Dynamic\Directive` as parameter: